Slideshow: Phantastic photos taken from and on Mt. Rigi by Robert Schwere, Lucerne, 2020

 Current Petition “Rigi: 800,000 are enough!”
 (2019/24)

-Three years ago, we launched the petition “No! to Rigi-Disney-World”.
+Three years ago, we launched the first Rigi petition “No! to Rigi-Disney-World”.

 3327 like-minded people co-signed the petition.
 A success!

-On 1 November 2019, we launched a second petition with the clear demand “Rigi: 800’000 are enough!”.
-Among other issues, the signatories oppose a new gondola lift between Weggis and Rigi Kaltbad.
-It should replace the current aerial cableway with two cabins and will enable a massive increase of the transport capacities in the future.
+On 1 November 2019, we launched the second Rigi petition with the clear demand “Rigi: 800,000 are enough!”.
+Among other issues, the signatories oppose a new gondola lift between Weggis and Rigi Kaltbad, which should replace the current aerial cableway with two cabins.
+The new gondola lift will enable a massive increase of the transport capacity in the future.

 Alternative tourism concept needed

-The most recent developments confirm our opposition against the CHF 25 million project and the Corona crisis has made clear that an alternative tourism concept is needed for the Rigi now.
+The most recent developments confirm our opposition against the CHF 25 million project – and the Corona crisis has made clear that an alternative tourism concept is needed for the Rigi.
 Instead of increasingly relying on Asian group tours with a massive carbon foot print, we want a Rigi tourism centered around the experience of nature, culinary cuisine, health issues as well as ecological consciousness.

-Despite the crisis it is unfortunately a fact that the Rigi Bahnen AG, according to a recent public statement, aims at increasing the sales from CHF 29.29 million (2018) and 28.97 million (2019) to CHF 35 million by 2024.
-This is approx. +20%!
-In view of the global economic crisis, which has hit global tourism particularly hard, this unsustainable growth target is completely out of touch with reality.
+Despite the current crisis it is unfortunately a fact that the Rigi Bahnen AG aims at increasing the sales from CHF 29.29 million (in 2018) and 28.97 million (in 2019) up to CHF 35 million by 2024.
+This is +20%!
+In view of the global economic crisis, which has hit global tourism particularly hard, this growth target is completely out of touch with reality.

 Sign the petition!

-In the interest of the Rigi, we ask you to sign the second petition and to distribute it via your personal network.
+In the interest of the Rigi, we ask you to sign the second Rigi petition and distribute it via your personal network.
 The call that the Queen of the Mountains belongs to the people should not fade away!

-The petition can be signed via this link: «Rigi: 800’000 sind genug!» (See the right column on the petition page).
+The second Rigi petition can be signed via «Rigi: 800’000 sind genug!» (See the right column on the petition page).
 Anyone who is 16 years old can sign the petition!

 Seeing the Rigi